tomcatmew/FFAC/README.md

 - F                              - Switch to Run/Walk

 ## Build from Source
-If you want to build the source code, you should follow the instructions below/
+If you want to build the source code, you should follow the instructions below\
 -  Run `git submodule update --init` to install all required submodules
 -  (Linux) Build the required package and place them in `3rd_party/glfw` and `3rd_party/libtorch`
 -  (Windows) Download the pre-complied [GLFW](https://www.glfw.org/download) and [Libtorch](https://pytorch.org/) and place them in `3rd_party/glfw` and `3rd_party/libtorch`